Kosinkadink/jno/README.md

 *--BOARD=boardname*: board that code should be compiled for.
 Possible 'boardname' choices include *uno* and *mega*.
 For boardname options, use the *listmodels* command.

 *--PORT=/some/port*: port of arduino to upload code or start serial communication.
-On Linux, dmesg is useful in determing this.
+On Linux, dmesg is useful in determining this.

 *--BAUDRATE=9600*: baudrate used for serial communication.
 Must be an integer.